Cornelius Warren

+Cornelius Warren (March 15, 1790 – July 28, 1849) was an American politician and judge who was a United States representative from New York from 1847 to 1849.

+Biography

-Cornelius Warren (March 15, 1790 – July 28, 1849) was a United States representative from New York.
-Born in Phillipstown, Putnam County, he completed preparatory studies, studied law, was admitted to the bar and commenced the practice of law.
+Born in Phillipstown in Putnam County, Warren completed preparatory studies, studied law, was admitted to the bar and commenced the practice of law.

 He served in local offices including Justice of the Peace, and was appointed judge of the Putnam County Court of Common Pleas in 1841 and served until 1843.
 He was elected as a Whig to the Thirtieth Congress, holding office from March 4, 1847, to March 3, 1849.

-He died at Cold Spring; interment was in the Old Cemetery.
+Warren died at Cold Spring, and was interred in the Old Cemetery.

 Warren's daughter Hannah M. was married to New York state senator Charles A. Fowler.